Partnering With The Community

 WRPS support of community initiatives, focusing on education, improving the quality of life and economic development, is strengthening the community.

-Since 2008, WRPS has contributed more than $6.5 million to dozens of community organizations.
 In many instances, the support has been for the construction of new facilities or the creation of new services or events that provide long-term benefits for the region’s residents.
 Some of the major contributions are highlighted below.

 - Hiring of engineering faculty